 Although it’s vital, figuring out their sources is very difficult.
 Unless you subscribe to a service with a merchant investigation department, like MAPP Trap, it can be a very time-consuming and expensive job.

-- Send IP Rights infraction notices to marketplaces and domain registrars
+Send Intellectual Property Rights infraction notices to marketplaces and domain registrars

 Many marketplaces, including eBay and Walmart, are very helpful to brands in their efforts to expose and/or remove Unauthorized Sellers.
-Even domain registrars like GoDaddy are cooperative in forcing websites to remove copyrighted and trademarked materials.
+Even domain registrars like GoDaddy are cooperative in quality control by forcing websites to remove copyrighted and trademarked materials.
 Amazon.com, however, remains extremely unhelpful with Unauthorized Seller removal.
-They make it extremely difficult, if not impossible to remove sellers.
+They make it extremely difficult, if not impossible to remove sellers or uncover unauthorized sales.